 For students in grades 3-8

-The Harrisburg Symphony presents two pairs of Young Person’s Concerts each season, normally one in the fall and one in the spring.
-The programs are designed for students in grades 3-8 who come to the Forum in downtown Harrisburg from all over the capital region and beyond.
-School groups arrive at the Forum by bus, by van, by car, and on foot to participate in one of two 45-minute performances.
+The Harrisburg Symphony presents two pairs of Young Persons’ Concerts each season, normally one in the fall and one in the spring.
+The programs are designed for students in grades 3-8 who come from across the capital region and beyond.
+School groups arrive by bus, by van, by car, and on foot to participate in one of two 45-minute performances.
 Maestro Stuart Malina hosts these concerts, which feature excerpts from the upcoming weekend’s Masterworks program.

 Check out the video below to learn more about how the HSO is working to bring music into our schools.